-There are many times that you want your horse’s face to move away from you: when he is crowding your space, when you want him to turn around, during grooming, tacking and in tight spaces.
+There are many times that you want your horse’s head, neck, and shoulder to move away from you: when he is crowding your space, when you want him to turn around, during grooming, tacking and in tight spaces.
 This exercise is also early preparation for leg yields: shoulder-over, turns on the rear, cutting, spins, and collection.
 When you control his front end, you control his direction and his weight distribution.

 In order to determine how a horse’s weight is distributed, horses were weighed at the Tarleton State University Equine Center.
 The average distribution was 57% on the front legs and 43% on the back legs.
 That information is important to this exercise.
 Read a New Perspective on Saddle Rigging

-1. change his weight to his rear so that his move is easier (this requires a “back-up” maneuver)
+1. change his weight to his rear so that his move is easier (this may require a “back-up” maneuver)

 2. get his off-side front leg out of his way so that his near-side front leg can cross over it without stumbling.

 While this trainer (right) may want the horse to move away from her, the front legs are not in the correct position.
 Notice that his off-side front leg is in front of his near-side leg, preventing the cross-over as she drives his front away.

 3. know that a moving horse is easier to direct than a standing horse.
 Remember your physics lessons, “an object in motion tends to stay in motion, and an object at rest tends to stay at rest” AND “moving in a straight line is easier than turning”.
 For this reason it is best if your horse already knows how to back up, which instantly starts him moving and changes his weight distribution to his rear end.